reekKiE/CompleteSuicideManual-En/English/chapter_1.md

 Currently, bromovalerylurea is designated as a "drug that must be used under a doctor's instruction" and cannot be purchased without a doctor's prescription.
 "Risuron S" (リスロンS) (Sato Pharmaceutical Co., Ltd.) sold on the market has the same ingredients and dosage as Burobarin.
 Obviously this is legal.
 Because the amount of bromovalerylurea in each tablet is less than 500mg and can be sold.
 These are 8mm-diameter tablets, white in color and bitter in taste.

 When the conditions are ripe, as long as a lethal dose is taken, the central nervous system will fall under the drugs' effect, (the excitatory powers of the brain and spinal cord nerves will fail), and consciousness will be lost quickly.
 Death will occur mainly due to respiratory arrest in about an hour.
-Someone died after taking 50 tablets of burobarin (Case 2), but it is still appropriate to take 200 tablets.
+Someone died after taking 50 tablets of burobarin (Case study 2), but it is still appropriate to take 200 tablets.
 200 tablets is enough to fill both hands.
-If this is all that's needed amount, then there is no need to mix it with yogurt (Case 1).
+If this is all that's needed amount, then there is no need to mix it with yogurt (Case study 1).

 In addition, medicines that contain 100 mg of bromovalerylurea in one tablet include "Muurumin" (ム－ルミン, by Kobayashi Pharmaceutical Co., Ltd.), "Day and Night" (Taisho Pharmaceutical Co., Ltd.), etc. "Risuron S" is made purely from bromovalerylurea, but others contain some caffeine and other ingredients.
 Because it contains other active ingredients, the total dosage increases, and the possibility of vomiting increases.